saurabhrpi/fastapi-vibe-coding/README.md

 - `POST /ask` - Send a message and get AI response with RAG
 - `POST /add-document` - Add a document to the knowledge base
-- `GET /vector-stats` - Get vector database statistics
+- `GET /vector-stats` - Get Milvus collection statistics

 ### Example Usage